GEOLYTIX/xyz/notes.md

 Infoj - entries now use "title" property.
 To use toolip set "tooltip", checkboxes retain "name" property.
 Aligns with dataviews and columns setup.
 This is a disruptive change - requires update to all infoj configurations.

 Isoline settings for locations - fixed layout broken by display: flex of the container.

+Gazetteer endpoint - results now returned from multiple datasets.
+Previously - more datasets searched when no results found.

+Gazetteer searchbox - entries have now source label.